Janjirala-Srikar/tempp/README.md

 - dashboard summary endpoints
 - health check

+---

 ## Current Behavior Notes

 - `GET /api/users` is public.
-- `GET /api/records` is also public, while create/update/delete are admin-only.
+- `GET /api/records` is also public, while create, update, and delete are admin-only.
 - Dashboard aggregations do not currently filter out soft-deleted records.
 - Auth middleware logs the authorization header and auth errors to the console.

+---

 ## Scripts